catarina-mtpires/data-science/Fitbit/data overview.md

 	- Heart Rate Variability Histogram;
 	- Stress Management Score.

 	These variables are read individually and joined together in a new dataframe, which contains the dates and correspondent values of all variables.
-This dataframe was saved in a new file, <i>single_daily_records.csv</i>.
-The code can be found [here](https://github.com/catarina-mtpires/data-science/blob/main/Fitbit/single_daily_data.py).
+The dataframe was saved in a new file, <i>single_daily_records.csv</i> and the correspondent code can be found [here](https://github.com/catarina-mtpires/data-science/blob/main/Fitbit/single_daily_data.py).

-2. Multiple daily records
+2. Multiple daily records - data contains several values per day and includes the following parameters, which are continuously measured by Sense:

-3. Recorded signals
+	- Steps;
+	- Distance;
+	- Floors;
+	- Calories;
+	- Heart Rate;
+	- Sleep Stages;
+	- Temperature Baseline Deviation;
+	- Heart Rate Variability
+	- Estimated Oxygen Variation.

+3. Recorded activities and signals - data contains activities and signals recorded by the user, which are not continuously measured by Sense:
+	- Exercise;
+	- ECG signals;
+	- Snore and Noise Detection;
+	- Electrodermal Activity.